Plan the Perfect July Getaway: Top National Parks to Visit This Summer

 Mammoth Cave National Park in Kentucky features the historic entrance to Mammoth Cave with a long sidewalk ramp.
 The entrance consists of a large, dark cave.

-Another park where you can escape the heat, Mammoth has one of the world’s longest cave systems offering a cool escape from the summer heat.
-Surface trails and river activities also offer plenty of outdoor fun.
+Another park where you can escape the heat, Mammoth Cave in Kentucky, has one of the world’s longest cave systems offering a cool escape from the summer heat.
+Take a tour of the extensive underground cave systems and learn about how these caves were discovered and how the park maintains these natural wonders.

 New River Gorge National Park, West Virginia